-This summer five BYU students majoring in Ancient Near Eastern Studies (ANES), led by Dr. Mark Ellison of the Department of Ancient Scripture, spent four weeks working on archaeological excavations at the ancient Jewish village of Huqoq near the Sea of Galilee.
+In the summer of 2018, five BYU students majoring in Ancient Near Eastern Studies (ANES), led by Dr. Mark Ellison of the Department of Ancient Scripture, spent four weeks working on archaeological excavations at the ancient Jewish village of Huqoq near the Sea of Galilee.
 BYU is one of the consortium universities participating in the Huqoq excavations, which have been directed by Professor Jodi Magness of the University of North Carolina at Chapel Hill since the project began in 2011.
 In past years BYU professor Matthew Grey of the Department of Ancient Scripture has worked at the site as a member of the excavation staff, and has brought BYU students to participate in the dig as part of an ANES/BYU Jerusalem Center Huqoq Field School.
 During the 2012 season it was a BYU student, Bryan Bozung, who first discovered the mosaic pavement of the early fifth-century Huqoq synagogue.
 Every year since then, the excavations have continued to uncover more of the figured mosaic floor, which includes a stunning array of biblical scenes, Greco-Roman motifs, and other narrative images.

-This season’s discoveries included two rows of mosaic panels in the north aisle of the synagogue.
+The season’s discoveries included two rows of mosaic panels in the north aisle of the synagogue.
 One panel depicts the two spies sent by Moses into the land of Canaan, carrying a pole laden with grapes beneath a Hebrew inscription reading “a pole between two” (Numbers 13:23, see photo below).
 Another panel contains a scene with a youth leading an animal on a rope, and an inscription quoting Isaiah 11:6, “A little child shall lead them.”

 Biblical scenes discovered in earlier seasons include Noah’s ark (Genesis 6:9-22), the drowning of Pharaoh’s army in the Red Sea (Exodus 14:23-31), Samson and the foxes (Judges 15:1-5), Samson carrying the gate of Gaza on his shoulders (Judges 16:1-3), Jonah being swallowed by three successive fish (a midrashic reading of Jonah 1-2), and the construction of the tower of Babel (Genesis 11:1-9).